 Conversion therapy is not empirically based, as the array of conversion therapy techniques are not supported by reliable data and are ineffective in producing change (Spitzer, 2012; Bright, 2004; Haldeman, 1994; Jenkin & Johnston, 2004).
+Appropriate treatments for individuals who identify as lesbian, gay, bisexual, transgender, queer/questioning, intersex, asexual, and twospirit (LGBTQIA2+) are affirming in nature and do not try to force a change in identity or sexual orientation.
+Conversion therapy efforts are considered unethical (American Psychological Association, 2020).

-Integrity in Professional Practice
+Standard Two - Integrity in Professional Practice